untillpro/scm4j/scm4j-vcs-test/README.md

 - `getTestRepoUrl()` method must return string url to Test Repository
 - `setMakeFailureOnVCSReset(Boolean doMakeFailure)` must make so next `merge` operation will fail on LWC reset caused by merge conflict.
 This need to test LWC corruption.
 See examples below.
 - Use `localVCSWorkspace` field as Workspace Home
 - Use `localVCSRepo` field for creating utility Locked Working Copies, e.g. for test content generating.
-See `getCommitMessagesRemote()` method in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git) as an exmaple
+See `getCommitMessagesRemote()` method in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git) as an example
 - Use `repoName` field to get current testing repository name.
 It generates again for each test randomly (uuid is used)
 - Use `repoUrl` field to get url to current testing repository.
 - Use `vcs` field as current IVCS implementation which is being testing